UniMath/agda-unimath/src/linear-algebra/finite-sequences-in-abelian-groups.lagda.md

-# Finite sequences in abelian-groups
+# Finite sequences in abelian groups

 ```agda
 module linear-algebra.finite-sequences-in-abelian-groups where